 In February 2020, City Council approved a power purchase agreement with SCPPA for the purchase of 12.5 megawatts of renewable energy from Star Peak Geothermal Energy Project for a term of 24-years.
-The project is expected to begin commercial operation in fall 2021.
+The project began commercial operation in September 2022.